-As the centerpiece of most wedding receptions, the wedding cake bears a heavy burden.
-It must be perfect to suit the bride and groom’s tastes yet still fit in seamlessly with the rest of the wedding party and decorations.
-People have high expectations for wedding cakes, but there is no need to stress about this.
+As the centerpiece of most wedding receptions, the cake bears a heavy burden.
+It must be perfect to suit the bride and groom’s tastes yet still fit in seamlessly with the rest of the party and decorations.
+People have high expectations for cakes, but there is no need to stress about this.
 Below are several tips that will tell you how to pick the perfect wedding cake.
-Follow these six, simple steps to ensure an easy cake planning process.

 It might seem like a foreign world to you, but knowing a little bit of cake lingo will make your planning conversations go more smoothly.

-It is a myth that grooms are disinterested in wedding planning.
-Modern grooms are often much more interested than their fathers were, and even more so when it comes to picking the wedding cake.
-The entire wedding ought to be a reflection of the couple and it is only right that the bride considers the groom’s opinion.
+It is a myth that grooms are not into wedding planning.
+They are often much more interested than their fathers were, and even more so when it comes to picking the cake.
+The entire wedding ought to be a reflection of the couple and it is only right that the bride considers their opinion.

-Even when the bride has a specific vision for the appearance of her wedding cake, there is quite a bit of room for the groom to express himself in this process.
-Providing his input on cake flavors, fillings, and frostings will give him ownership of the wedding planning process.
-It may end up that he decides to have a groom’s cake all his own so the bride can complete her vision of a perfect wedding day.
-Groom’s cakes are a Southern tradition, but the trend is growing nationwide.
+Even when the bride has a specific vision for the appearance of the cake, there is quite a bit of room for the groom to express himself in this process.
+Providing his input on flavors, fillings, and frostings will give him ownership of the planning process.
+It may end up that he decides to have a groom’s cake all his own so the bride can complete her vision of a perfect day.
+It is a Southern tradition, but the trend is growing nationwide.

-This is one step that may seem the most stressful when deciding how to pick the perfect wedding cake.
+This is one step that may seem the most stressful when deciding how to pick the perfect cake.
 There are many great places where you can order wedding cakes.
-Here are the three main things to consider before deciding which bakery will make your wedding cake.
+So, here are the three main things to consider before deciding which bakery will make your cake.

-• Budget: Does this bakery make cakes that match your budget?
-A good rule of thumb is that your cake should represent roughly two to four percent of your total wedding budget.
-Therefore, a wedding with a $10,000 budget should expect to spend $200 to $400 on the cake.
+• Budget: Do this bakery make cake that matches your budget?
+A good rule of thumb is that it should represent roughly two to four percent of your total wedding budget.
+Therefore, a wedding with a $10,000 budget should expect to spend $200 to $400.

-• Availability: Is the bakery able to produce the cake you want when you need it?
-Have you started the process soon enough to choose the local boutique bakery that is booked a year in advance?
+• Availability: Is the bakery able to produce the cakes you want when you need them?
+Did you start booking the process soon enough to choose the local boutique bakery a year in advance?
 Do you need something in less than two weeks?
 Can they do it?

 Nearly all boutique and locally owned bakeries want to schedule a tasting and consultation with you.
 During this meeting, not only will you get to taste several different flavor combinations, but they will also create reasonable expectations for cake design on the budget you have given them.
 If you are using a grocery store bakery, tasting trays may be available for purchase if you inquire at the counter.

-It is easy to be swept up with a million different wedding cake ideas during a single, late night Pinterest session.
-However, multiple changes to a cake’s design and flavors may cause delays and price increases that were not in the budget.
-Before you finalize the cake’s details, make sure the reception hall decorations and dress have been settled on; this will make it easier to commit to the cake.
+It is easy to amaze cakes with a million different wedding cake ideas during a single, late-night Pinterest session.
+However, multiple changes to design and flavors may cause delays and price increases that were not within the budget.
+Before you finalize details, make sure the reception hall decorations and dress have been settled on; this will make it easier to commit.

 Finally, make sure you sign a contract for your wedding cake that includes all of the details.
 Here are the most important to consider.

 • Delivery: Is the venue address correct?
-Does the delivery time allow enough margin for set-up and any final touches the cake will need?
+Does the delivery time allow enough margin for set-up and any final touches will need?

 • Fees: Was the tasting for the fee credited to your account?
 Is delivery included?
-Do you need to return any of the structural elements of the cake?
+Do you need to return any of the structural elements?
 Are there any expenses unaccounted for?

-• Sketch: Does the contract include a sketch detailed enough to satisfy both you and the cake decorator?
-Is there room for creative license?
+• Sketch: Does the contract include a sketch detailed enough to satisfy both you and the decorator?

 • Spellings: If your cake will have words on it, particularly if it is a groom’s cake, are they spelled correctly?
 Do not let tragedy strike because the bride’s new last name is missing that silent E on the end.